SeaRbSg/little-typer/README.md

 ## Project Structure:

 Feel free to create a directory for your account name and submit any code.

+Basic requests:

++ Please no merge commits, flat history is better.
++ Working in your own sub-directory means no conflicts.
++ Pull & rebase before you push so your history is consolidated.
++ Use PRs if you want to get extra reviews.
+Push directly otherwise.

 Please make sure to follow Ryan's James Brown Guide to git
 etiquette:

     [alias]